Updated on: February 8, 2025

 Poor Hiring and Training

-When your company doesn’t have a uniform training and hiring process, this makes hiring rates suffer.
-Poor corporate culture also plays a significant role in the hiring and training process – if you’re not sending the right message to new employees, they’ll likely seek employment elsewhere.
+When your company doesn’t have a uniform training and hiring process, hiring rates suffer.
+Poor corporate culture also plays a significant role in the hiring and training process—if you’re not sending the right message to new employees, they’ll likely seek employment elsewhere.

 Low Customer Satisfaction

 Low customer satisfaction is a potential death sentence for any restaurant.
-Without a human resources department to help implement policy and regulatory compliance, customer satisfaction normally suffers directly.
+Customer satisfaction normally suffers directly without a human resources department to help implement policy and regulatory compliance.

 Compliance and Legal Risk